Jamy4000/VRDF/README.md

 ## Description
-The repository you're currently is a Crossfplatform, Lightweight VR Framework giving you access to some basic features often used in VR (UI, Teleportation, Flying mode, Gaze, Inputs Management, ...).
+This repo is a Crossfplatform, Lightweight VR Framework giving you access to some basic features often used in VR (UI, Teleportation, Flying mode, Gaze, Inputs Management, ...).
 It's an alternative to Libraries like VRTK, that was way too big for me when I first used it.

-The supported devices for now are :
+The supported devices as for now are :
 - The HTC Vive
-- The HTC Focus (No 3D Models for the controllers are provided for now)
+- The HTC Focus **(No 3D Models for the controllers are provided for now)**
 - The Microsoft Mixed Reality Headset (using SteamVR)
 - The Oculus Rift with Touch Controllers
 - The Oculus Quest